wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-green.md

 title: Centipede, Dracopede, Green
 ---

-Armored centipede with a acidic breath attack.
+Armored centipede with an acidic breath attack.
 A beast.

 Imagine a centipede as long as a dog, with brown legs and a moss covered green shell.
 It eats dead organic matter.